BrianStritch/BrianStritch-P2-Quiz-Smarty-Pants/README.md

   - https://www.funtrivia.com/en/ForChildren/Peppa-Pig-21189.html.
 - The questions used for the Love/Hate quiz game were obtained from an online quiz found at the link below:
   - https://www.joe.ie/quiz/quiz-how-well-do-you-remember-lovehate-658499
-- The questions for the Music quiz game were obtained from an android application Trivial music, available for download frr on the APP store.
+- The questions for the Music quiz game were obtained from an android application "Trivial music", available for download for on the Google APP store.
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- The icons in the footer were obtained from [Font Awesome](https://fontawesome.com/)
 - The Modal on the Entry screen was obtained from W3Schools website.

 ### __Media__

-- The images used in the Initial game entry screen and game selector screen backgrounds were obtained from Pexels.com and are to the best of my knoledge unlicenced free images.
+- The images used in the Initial game entry screen and game selector screen backgrounds were obtained from Pexels.com and are to the best of my knowledge unlicenced free images.
-- The image used in the peppa pig game selector was obtained from an internet search and sourced from Twitter via The Guardian.
+- The image used in the Peppa Pig game selector was obtained from an internet search and sourced from Twitter via The Guardian.
 - The image used in the Love/Hate game selector was obtained from the RTE One official website.
-- The image used in the Music game selector was obtained from an internet search and appears across numerous social media platforms and the source of which is unknown. the source that this image was obatined from for this game was from Online tech tips.
+- The image used in the Music game selector was obtained from an internet search and appears across numerous social media platforms and the source of which is unknown. the source that this image was obtained from for this game was from "Online tech tips".
 - The images used in the Peppa Pig game and end screen were obtained from the official Peppa Pig Twitter account.
 - The Images used in the Love/Hate game screen and end screens were obtained from the RTE One official website .
 - The images used in the Music game screen and end screens were obtained from an internet search and the game screen image was obtained from the New Yorker Website and the end screen image was from "Dothill Primary School" and appears to have been drawn by a student.